EHRI/ehri-frontend/docs/scala.md

 ### Implicit classes and extension methods

-Scala allows you to "extend" existing classes using existing wrapper classes.
+Scala allows you to "extend" existing classes using implicit wrapper classes.
 We try and avoid this pattern because it can be confusing when you see a method being called on an object that doesn't appear to be defined in that object's class.
 Exceptions to this general rule, however, exist in the following places:

  - The `RequestHeader` class is extended with a `preferences` method that extracts a preferences object of type `T` from the current session.
 The extension method is defined in `SessionPreferences.scala` and will be added to `RequestHeader` in any class that extends the `SessionPreferences` trait with preferences type `T`.